 The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

-Picking a car insurance company is complex: every company's rates differ by driving record, location, and age, and companies offer an array of perks.
-Erie and Infinity are two of the most popular insurance companies, offering competitively priced policies in most American states.
+Choosing an auto insurance company can be complicated: companies' rates may vary based on your driving record, location, and age, and insurers offer a variety of perks.
+Erie and Infinity are among the most popular car insurance companies, providing competitively priced policies in most states.

-If you have very bad credit, Erie could be the best option for you.
-Typically, Erie offers cheaper rates than Infinity for drivers with credit scores of 579 or less.
-Insurance shoppers with exceptional credit — a score of 800-plus — should consider Erie, which typically beats Infinity by $3,155 per year.
-View common insurance costs by credit score for Infinity and Erie below.
+If you have very bad credit, Erie could be preferable to Erie.
+On average, Erie offers cheaper rates than Infinity for prospective clients with credit scores of lower than 580.
+Drivers with exceptional credit — a score of 800 or better — should consider Erie, which typically beats Infinity by $3,155 per year.
+View common insurance rates by credit level for Infinity and Erie below.

 |Credit score||Erie avg. annual premium||Infinity avg. annual premium|